 The last time I saw Rudy Vrba, we met for coffee on West Broadway.
 He seemed fine, jovial, fatherly.
 We discussed our mutual friend, Stephen Vizinczey, and he left me with some parting advice: ‘Whenever something bad happens, something upsetting or irritating, like locking your keys inside your car, or somebody steals your bicycle, stop and ask yourself, ‘Am I going to remember this a year from now?’
 The anxiety will subside.'”
 Quite simply, Rudi Vrba knew things other people didn’t know.

 Rudi Vrba died of cancer in Vancouver on March 27, 2006 at age 81, predeceased by his elder daughter, Dr. Helena Vrbova, and survived by his first wife, Gerta Vrbova, his second wife, Robin Vrba, his daughter, Zuza Vrbova Jackson and two grandchildren.
 Vrba’s papers were gifted by Robin Vrba to the Franklin D. Roosevelt President Library and Museum in New York.
-Efforts were made to have Rudi Vrba buried in the oldest Jewish cemetery on the B.C. mainland, part of Mountain View Cemetery in Vancouver, but his widow ultimately made arrangements for his burial in a little-visited cemetery on the outskirts of the city.
+Efforts were made to have Rudi Vrba buried in the oldest Jewish cemetery on the B.C. mainland, part of Mountain View Cemetery in Vancouver, but his family ultimately made arrangements for his burial in a little-visited cemetery on the outskirts of the city.

 As an author, Vrba most significantly published a memoir, I Escaped from Auschwitz (2002) and I Cannot Forgive (1963), with Alan Bestic, that has been translated worldwide.
 The first Hebrew edition of Vrba’s memoir was not published until 1988.
 He concludes his recollections with this statement: “It is of evil to assent to evil actively or passively, as an instrument, as an observer, or as a victim.
 Under certain circumstances even ignorance is evil.”